AndyWhittaker/IDAProBoschMe7x/README.md

 This IDA Pro plug-in reads in a Bosch ME7.x binary, asks a few questions and then goes through said binary, trying to disassemble it.

+## Changes to Andy Whittakers version

+Plugin has been updated to support newer IDA sdk versions (7+), you may need to update the project config to build correctly with our environment, idasdk installation path etc...

 ## Important Points

 Because a binary is essentially a collection of bytes, there is no formatting of an executable like you would expect on, say, a Windows exe or a Linux executable.
 Therefore you have to instruct IDA to load the binary exactly as it should be.